 (c) DNA Database- Operational Costs

 DNA database operational costs include purchasing new hardware, software and maintenance of old and new hardware/software.
-In 2020, no money was spent to buy new hardware or software for DNA database operations.
+In 2021, no money was spent to buy software for DNA database operations.

 (d) DNA Testing and Analysis Costs